-Cambridge, Massachusetts – A team of researchers from Harvard University have invented a way to keep any metal surface free of ice and frost.
+A team of researchers from Harvard University has invented a way to keep any metal surface free of ice and frost.
 The treated surfaces quickly shed even tiny, incipient condensation droplets or frost simply through gravity.
-The technology prevents ice sheets from developing on surfaces—and any ice that does form, slides off effortlessly.
+The technology prevents ice sheets from developing on surfaces—and any ice that does form slides off effortlessly.

 The group, led by Joanna Aizenberg, Amy Smith Berylson Professor of Materials Science at the Harvard School of Engineering and Applied Sciences (SEAS) and a Core Faculty Member at the Wyss Institute for Biologically Inspired Engineering at Harvard, previously introduced the idea that it was possible to create a surface that completely prevented ice with ice-repellent coatings, inspired by the water repellent lotus leaf.
 Yet this technique can fail under high humidity as the surface textures become coated with condensation and frost.

 “The lack of any practical way to eliminate the intrinsic defects and inhomogeneities that contribute to liquid condensation, pinning, freezing, and strong adhesion, have raised the question of whether any solid surface (irrespective of its topography or treatment) can ever be truly ice-preventive, especially at high-humidity, frost-forming conditions,” Aizenberg said.